 If you helped your spouse start and keep his/her career, don’t be afraid to demand that you be able to support yourself too.
 If you think your spouse is able to earn a living, don’t be afraid to say so.
-The Law Office of Afsana Chowdhury works to make sure spousal support is paid fairly, during litigation and after the divorce is final.
+A Fairfax spousal support attorney from The Law Office of Afsana Chowdhury will work to make sure spousal support is paid fairly, during litigation and after the divorce is final.
 The firm knows the difficulty of starting or renewing a career and how helping the non-earning spouse earn a living also helps the earning spouse.
 When both spouses can earn a living and support themselves, it’s easier to take care of children and lead independent lives.

 Spousal Support while the Case is Pending

 Because spouses often need support during the time the divorce and other issues are being resolved, Virginia has a temporary procedure called a pendente lite hearing that allows a spouse to immediately request support during the waiting period and the litigation period of the divorce.
 At a hearing that will take place shortly after the proper paperwork is filed, a Virginia judge will review the issues and make a temporary ruling on spousal support.
 Temporary orders also prevent one spouse from forcing the spouse who can’t afford to pay the bills to make an unfair settlement because they need the money.

 Two Main Types of Virginia Spousal Support

 There are two main categories of spousal support in Virginia: rehabilitative and permanent.
 Rehabilitative support aims to help one spouse earn an income.
 Permanent support is usually for longer marriages where it may be difficult for the non-career spouse to start over.